 Technically, Mercedes-Benz wasn’t officially founded until 1926.
 The company was formed when two long-standing automobile manufacturers merged.

 Daimler-Motoren-Gesellschaft (DMG) was one of these companies.
 It was founded by Gottlieb Daimler and Wilhelm Maybach in 1890 and started by producing petrol engines.
 Daimler and Wilhelm built one of the oldest cars ever.
-After their company saw success in small race cars, it shifted its focus producing Mercedes models.
+After the company saw success in small race cars, it shifted its focus to producing Mercedes models.

 Meanwhile, Karl Benz, Max Rose, and Friedrich Wilhelm Eßlinger founded Benz & Companie Rheinische Gasmotoren-Fabrik in 1883.
 Originally, the company manufactured industrial machines and gas engines.